wp-plugins/ose-firewall/readme.txt

 Tags: security, wordpress security, admin, anti-spam, comments, antihack, anti-virus, firewall, plugin, virus cleaning, google, Google authenticator, country block, hack, malware, scanner
 Requires at least: 3.7
 Tested up to: 3.8.1
-Stable tag: 3.0.1
+Stable tag: 3.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Protect your WordPress site with Firewall Security.
+Protect your WordPress site with Centrora Security.
 Also recommended for multiple sites security management.

 == Description ==

 = MOST POWERFUL WORDPRESS SECURITY PLUGIN =
 Centrora Security is a new plugin that modified from OSE Firewall Security.
 A WordPress Firewall Security to protect your WordPress Sites from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection, and security vulnerabilities.

-= Are you manage more than one websites? =
+= Are you managing more than one websites? =
 You can now manage all your WordPress sites with Centrora Security features in one place with our panel, Centrora Panel.
 Centrora Panel aims to provide you the ability to perform websites security management, without accessing your admin sites one by one.<a href="http://www.centrora.com/centrora-features/">Visit Centrora Panel</a>

 = New features in v3.0: =